alucryd/oxyromon/README.md

 ### TODO

-- Support compressing ISO to CHD now that PCSX2 supports it
-- Find a way to automatically update dats, or at least check if updates are available
+- Find a way to automatically download No-Intro DAT files
 - Support RVZ when dolphin adds it to its CLI

 ## oxyromon